srflaxu40/awspy/README.md

 ## Development Setup
 * Mac OSX operating systems come with system-wide python - do not fuck with it.
 * Setup [aws credentials](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html)
+* If you have pyenv-virtualenv installed for python, feel free to activate the virtual env:
+`pyenv activate awspy`
 * `pip install -r requirements.txt`

 ## Running (only requires python)